 Global Mode allows you to adjust performance settings which affect all Programs and Multis.
-Global Mode also allows you to Store, Load, and Delete User objects, or restore factory defaults by performing a Reset.
+Global Mode also allows you to Store, Load, and Delete User objects, restore factory defaults by performing a Reset, and adjust the analog and USB audio routing.